qmk/qmk_firmware/docs/feature_custom_modified_values.md

 Of course, you **don't have to** assign a keycode **for every KCID**.
 Assigning 0 (or  `KC_NO`) as a custom modified value makes CMV **return the default keycode** of the key (KCID=0) to the firmware.
 So, you could for instance bind `KC_DELETE` to a key when pressed while holding down `AltGr`, and `KC_BSPACE` to that very same key in every other cases.

 With most versions of **CMV**, you can assign **any 16-bit keycode as a modified value** (*This is not exactly true for every versions.
 Check out the detailed description for your version below*).
-This means that you could for example assign to the key `K` the following:
+This means that you could for example assign to a key (which we will reference as `K` in this documentation) the following:

 | KCID | KEYCODE |
 |------|---------|